An Ayurvedic Guide to Stress Management

 Ayurveda also reveres a number of herbs for their ability to foster clarity and health in the mind-body organism.
 These herbs specifically bolster the mind and the nervous system, and can help to encourage a sense of ease in the face of our daily challenges.

-Ashwagandha has long been celebrated for its ability to support the body in coping with stress while calming the mind.
+- Ashwagandha powder has long been celebrated for its ability to support the body in coping with stress while calming the mind.
 As a highly regarded adaptogen, ashwagandha encourages quality energy throughout the day and sound sleep at night.
-Ashwagandha tablets and liquid extract are also available.
+Ashwagandha can be found in a variety of products, and Ashwagandha tablets and liquid extract are also available.

-Brahmi/Gotu Kola is incredibly sattvic in nature and is renowned for its ability to balance the nervous system and the mind.
-It is a cooling, relaxing tonic for pitta, and it helps to calm vata in the mind.
-Brahmi/Gotu Kola liquid extract is also available.
+- Brahmi/Gotu Kola powder is another adaptogen that is incredibly sattvic in nature and is renowned for its ability to balance the nervous system and the mind.
+It is a cooling, relaxing tonic for pitta, and it helps calm vata in the mind.
+Brahmi/Gotu Kola liquid extract and tablets are also available.

 5. Eat a Supportive Diet